-It’s especially important in the midst of cold and flu season to do all you can to prevent the spread of germs, and proper handwashing habits go a long way to keeping you, your family, friends, and coworkers healthy.
+It’s especially important in the midst of cold and flu season to do all you can to prevent the spread of germs.
+Proper handwashing habits go a long way to keeping you, your family, friends, and coworkers healthy.

 How Do Germs Spread?